dohliam/html-table2text/README.md

 # HTML Table to Text - Script for extracting and converting HTML tables

 This is a simple (optionally interactive) script that can extract any or all tables from a given HTML file or URL.
-The data can be output to CSV (comma-separated values), TSV (tab-separated values), Markdown, or raw HTML.
+The data can be output to CSV (comma-separated values), TSV (tab-separated values), Markdown, Asciidoc, or raw HTML.

 ## Requirements